Finishing maple syrup on the stovetop is the very last step in the maple syrup process! Learn how to do it here!

 Calibrating your thermometer:

 Since the temperature is really important, I usually calibrate my thermometer to make sure it’s correct.
-At our elevation, water boils at 212 degrees.
+At our elevation, the boiling temperature of water is 212 degrees.
 So I just pop the thermometer into my jar water since I need to bring that to a boil anyway.
 Once it boils, I make sure it’s at 212 degrees.

 My particular candy thermometer is actually able to slide up and down within the metal housing, so it’s especially important for me to slide it to the correct temperature when the water boils.
 Once it’s calibrated, I’m ready to get started!